Lilian Odira

-Career
+Biography

 Odira is from Migori County and grew up in a rural setting.
 She attended St. Peters Keberesi Secondary School in Kisii County.
 Initially a cross country runner, in 2016, aged 17, Odira won the Kenyan national high school title in the 800 metres before placing third at the East African School Games.

 She had a maternity break in 2020 and returned to competition in 2023.
 She runs for the Kenyan Prisons services and has been coached since close to the start of her career by Jacinta Murigura.

 She competed at the 2024 African Games in Accra in March 2024, and ran 2:00.81 to finish fourth in the women's 800 m.
 In May 2024, she became Kenyan national champion over 800 metres in Nairobi, running a time of 2:02.21.

 She won the Kenyan Olympic qualifier in June 2024, ahead of Mary Moraa in a time of 1:59.27.
 This time also met the qualifying standard for the 2024 Paris Olympics.
 She won silver at the African Championships in Doula, Cameroon in June 2024, running a time of 2:00.36.

 She competed in the 800 metres at the 2024 Summer Olympics in Paris in August 2024, reaching the semi-finals where she finished fourth in her heat in 1:58.53 behind Keely Hodgkinson, Nia Akins and Prudence Sekgodiso.

 Odira placed third at the Athletics Kenya (AK) Prisons Cross Country Championships, held on 18 January 2025, in Ruiru.
 She was a semifinalist at the 2025 World Athletics Indoor Championships in Nanjing in March 2025.

 She ran a new personal best of 1:58.31 to win the 800 metres at the Kip Keino Classic in Nairobi on 31 May 2025.
 She retained her 800 metres title at the Kenyan Athletics Championships in June 2025.
 She won the Athletics Kenya World Championship Trials the following month.
 She set a new personal best in the 800 metres at the 2025 Kamila Skolimowska Memorial, part of the 2025 Diamond League, with a run of 1:56.52 to finish runner-up to Keely Hodgkinson.